 The results are astonishing.
 Atoms are far more varied and mathematically beautiful than what we could have imagined.
 The atom below is a hydrogen atom, with the red area being its nucleus, and the light blue area is its electron cloud.

-For our microscopes this is the end of the line, for now.
+This is the end of the line of our technology, for now.